 The big problem is that loft conversions cost on average between £15,000 and £30,000 depending on what you are trying to achieve.
 While you don’t always need planning permission, you will need to fulfil local regulations on safety when it comes to building above the second floor.

-Should you have enough land surrounding your property, the other major construction project you can undertake to add value to your home is an extension.
+Should you have enough land surrounding your property, the other major construction project you can undertake to add value to your home is a house extension.
 This can require a lot more work than with a loft conversion because you need to lay foundations and have an architects designs approved and settled on.
 Depending on the size of your extension, the cost can vary considerably.
 You also need to get planning permission which can be a lengthy process, especially if your neighbours object.

 One of the cheaper, and simpler, solutions to creating more space and adding value to a property is to build a conservatory.
 As long as these are of a certain height and size, they don’t require planning permission.
 Choosing the right design is important as you will want it to match the style of your home so that it doesn’t look like it’s been simply placed on the end of your property.
 Conservatories can vary in price from a few thousand upwards depending on the space you have available.